SouthGreenPlatform/trainings/_pages/annotation/artemis_manual_curation.md

 -----------------------

-<a name="exercice)"></a>
+<a name="exercise)"></a>
-## Goal of the exercice
+## Goal of the exercise

-* General: Become familiar with the Artemis annotatio tool with regard to manual gene curation.
+* General: Become familiar with the Artemis annotation tool with regard to manual gene curation.
-* Specific: Annotate two genes (AT4G32500 and AT4G32510) of the whole Arabidopsis chromosome 4 from the MAKER gene prediction with functionnal annotation
+* Specific: Annotate two genes (AT4G32500 and AT4G32510) of the whole Arabidopsis chromosome 4 from the MAKER gene prediction with functional annotation

 <a name="install-configure-artemis"></a>
 ##  Install & configure artemis :

 Download Artemis from [github.io](http://sanger-pathogens.github.io/Artemis/) (e.g. v17 20180928).

-Increase the memory allocated to Artemis following the [FAQ recommandations](http://sanger-pathogens.github.io/Artemis/Artemis/)
+Increase the memory allocated to Artemis following the [FAQ recommendations](http://sanger-pathogens.github.io/Artemis/Artemis/)
-For instance -Xmx8g (Java max heap size) instead of -Xmx2g in Artemis.cfg if you have 16Gb of RAM on your personnal computer
+For instance -Xmx8g (Java max heap size) instead of -Xmx2g in Artemis.cfg if you have 16Gb of RAM on your personal computer

 <a name="get-annotation-evidence-gff3-file"></a>
 ##  Get annotation and evidence gff3 files :